alicewriteswrongs/ts-lox/README.md

 ./src/Lox.ts
 ```

 to get a REPL.
+You can also pass a `--printAST` flag to print out a string
+representation of the AST for your program (or the line you just entered at the
+REPL).

 The only dependency is Deno.